abdisamadjoe/abdisamadjoe/README.md

 ### Philosophy

-> "The best code is the one that is not written.
+> "The best code is the one that is not written."